 - be flexible and adaptable in work

-- have good levels of English, maths and IT - if you can, to at least level 2 (GCSE 9-4 or the old grades A*-C)
+- have good levels of English, maths and IT - if you can, to at least level 2, that's the same as 5 GCSEs at grades 9-4

 The number of jobs in the UK is increasing

-You will probably have more jobs in your life time due to changes in technology, society and the climate ...
+You will probably do more jobs in your life time than your parents will do in theirs, due to changes in technology, society and the climate